TAKT-R-D/design-pattern/architecture/arch-principles.md

-# 🧩 Architecture Principles（アーキテクチャ原則）

-ソフトウェアアーキテクチャは個々のスタイルや技法の集合ではなく、基盤となる「原則（Principles）」によって支えられる。本ページでは、スタイルを横断して共通に働く主要なアーキテクチャ原則を体系的に整理する。

-## ✅ 依存方向の原則（Dependency Direction）

-アーキテクチャにおける最重要原則のひとつは、**依存がどちらの方向へ向くか** を意図的に設計することである。

-- 上位レイヤ（Policy） → 下位レイヤ（Detail）への依存を避ける
-- 具体実装は抽象インターフェースに従う（DIP: Dependency Inversion Principle）
-- Hexagonal / Onion / Clean Architecture などはこの原則を中核に据える

-依存方向は、変更容易性・テスト容易性・モジュール性に直接影響する。

-## ✅ 結合度と凝集度（Coupling & Cohesion）

-健全な設計の基本要素として次がある：

-- **低結合（Low Coupling）**：他コンポーネントへの依存を最小化する
-- **高凝集（High Cohesion）**：ひとつのモジュールが一貫した責務を持つ

-結合度・凝集度はすべての構造スタイルに関係し、トップロジー（Microservices / Modular Monolith）にも影響を与える。

-## ✅ 境界（Boundaries）とコンテキスト

-アーキテクチャでは、どこに境界（Boundary）を引くかが最も重要な意思決定のひとつである。

-- 境界づけられたコンテキスト（Bounded Context）
-- インターフェース / ポートによる境界定義
-- チーム境界との整合（Conway's Law）

-境界の設計は、システムのスケール性と変更容易性を左右する。

-## ✅ 同期 vs 非同期（Sync / Async）

-通信方式の違いは構造全体に影響を与える。

-- **同期**：REST/gRPC、リクエスト応答型
-- **非同期**：イベント駆動、ストリーム処理、メッセージング

-可用性・待ち時間・整合性要求に応じて適切な方式を選択する必要がある。

-## ✅ 整合性モデル（Consistency Models）

-データ中心の設計で重要となるポイント：

-- **強整合（Strong Consistency）**
-- **最終的整合性（Eventual Consistency）**
-- **規模に応じたトレードオフ（CAP / PACELC）**

-CQRS や Event Sourcing、Microservices は整合性モデルの理解を前提とする。

-## ✅ Essential Complexity と Accidental Complexity

-システムの複雑性には 2 種類がある：

-- **本質的複雑性（Essential Complexity）**：ドメインそのものの複雑さ
-- **偶発的複雑性（Accidental Complexity）**：技術選定や設計によって増える不要な複雑さ

-優れたアーキテクチャは偶発的複雑性を削減し、本質的価値に集中できる構造を実現する。

-## ✅ 設計の重心（Operational / Domain / Data）

-アーキテクチャは次の重心のどれを優先するかで変化する：

-- Operational（可用性・レジリエンス・監視）
-- Domain（ドメインモデル表現）
-- Data（データ中心・分析ワークロード）

-どこに重心を置くかで、スタイル選定やトップロジーが自然に導かれる。

-## ✅ まとめ

-アーキテクチャ原則は、スタイルやフレームワークよりも上位の概念であり、
-**どのスタイルを採用しても一貫して適用される普遍的ルール** である。

-これらの原則を理解することで、個々のスタイルを「選ぶ」のではなく、
-**目的に応じて設計意図を組み立てるための基盤** が身につく。
+# 🧩 Architecture Principles

+Software architecture is not a collection of individual styles or techniques but is supported by foundational "Principles."
+This page systematically organizes the major architectural principles that work commonly across styles.

+## ✅ Dependency Direction

+One of the most important principles in architecture is to intentionally design **which direction dependencies point**.

+- Avoid dependencies from Higher Layers (Policy) → Lower Layers (Detail).
+- Concrete implementations should follow abstract interfaces (DIP: Dependency Inversion Principle).
+- Styles like Hexagonal, Onion, and Clean Architecture place this principle at their core.

+Dependency direction directly affects changeability, testability, and modularity.

+## ✅ Coupling & Cohesion

+Key elements of sound design include:

+- **Low Coupling**: Minimizing dependencies on other components.
+- **High Cohesion**: A single module has consistent responsibilities.

+Coupling and cohesion relate to all structural styles and also influence topologies (Microservices / Modular Monolith).

+## ✅ Boundaries & Context

+In architecture, defining where to draw **Boundaries** is one of the most critical decisions.

+- Bounded Context
+- Boundary definition via Interfaces / Ports
+- Alignment with team boundaries (Conway's Law)

+Boundary design determines the scalability and changeability of the system.

+## ✅ Sync vs Async

+The difference in communication methods affects the entire structure.

+- **Synchronous**: REST/gRPC, Request-Response type.
+- **Asynchronous**: Event-driven, Stream processing, Messaging.

+Appropriate methods must be selected based on availability, latency, and consistency requirements.

+## ✅ Consistency Models

+Key points in data-centric design:

+- **Strong Consistency**
+- **Eventual Consistency**
+- **Trade-offs based on scale (CAP / PACELC)**

+CQRS, Event Sourcing, and Microservices presuppose an understanding of consistency models.

+## ✅ Essential Complexity vs Accidental Complexity

+There are two types of system complexity:

+- **Essential Complexity**: The complexity inherent in the domain itself.
+- **Accidental Complexity**: Unnecessary complexity added by technology choices or design.

+Excellent architecture reduces accidental complexity and realizes a structure that allows focusing on essential value.

+## ✅ Center of Gravity in Design (Operational / Domain / Data)

+Architecture changes depending on which of the following centers of gravity is prioritized:

+- **Operational** (Availability, Resilience, Monitoring)
+- **Domain** (Domain Model Expression)
+- **Data** (Data-centric, Analytics Workloads)

+Where you place the center of gravity naturally leads to style selection and topology.

+## ✅ Summary

+Architecture principles are concepts higher than styles or frameworks, and are **universal rules that apply consistently regardless of which style is adopted.**

+By understanding these principles, you acquire the **foundation to assemble design intent according to purpose**, rather than just "choosing" individual styles.